 WAVES: Could you describe the context for water accounts in Botswana?

 CAR: The water accounts are housed at the Department of Water Affairs (DWA).
 DWA and the Government opted for physical use accounts and stock accounts.
 The physical flow accounts are available for 2010/11 to 2014/2015, while the stock accounts are not quite complete yet.
-In the past, DWA focused on the major dams, but now they are moving towards integrating groundwater as well.
+Until now, DWA had focused on the major dams, but now they are moving towards integrating groundwater as well.
 More than 80 percent of the rural society depends on groundwater, so it is equally important to determine how much of that water we use, and how much there is.

 Monetary accounts are also important but because of data limitations they are difficult to develop, so we developed monetary indicators instead, like value -added per cubic meter of water consumed in each sector.
 We also looked at how much the Government gets back in terms of revenue per cubic meter used, the associated recurrent and capital expenditures, and subsidies in the water sector.

 Plans also exist to extend the accounts to include gray water, and possibly subsoil water accounts for dryland farming.
 Some work has also been done on water use by the wildlife sector.

 WAVES: What explains Botswana’s significant progress in water accounting?